timhannifan/mcp-demo/README.md

 2. **Client Connection**: The client waits for the server to be healthy, then connects via HTTP transport
 3. **Tool Execution**: Tools process requests using scikit-learn for text analysis and similarity search
 4. **Response Format**: All responses use Pydantic models for type safety and validation
+5. **Ollama Integration**: OllMCP connects to both the MCP server and Ollama service for LLM-powered interactions

 ## Docker Configuration

 - **Server**: Exposes port 8765 internally, with optional localhost binding for development
 - **Client**: Waits for server health check before running the demo
+- **Ollama**: Runs on port 11434 with model persistence
-- **Volumes**: Corpus data is mounted from the host for easy updates
+- **Volumes**: Corpus data and model data are mounted from the host for easy updates
 - **Health Checks**: Built-in health monitoring for reliable orchestration

 ## Testing